bsuwal/site/_posts/2019-04-06-diffusion_maps.md

 <!-- Footnotes -->
 [^stalker]: This is why we don’t want stalkers to also be mathematicians.
 [^transition_matrix]: It is a slight pet peeve of mine that the transition matrix seems to referred by $P$ and not $T$ in most literature.
 The $P$ of course stems from the fact that the transitions are just probabilities.
-[^no_graph_change]: Note that in assuming we can keep applying the same $P$ matrix again and again means that we are implying that our transition matrix $P$ doesn't change, which means that we assume that our graph doesn't change at any point.
+[^no_graph_change]: Note that by assuming we can keep applying the same $P$ matrix again and again, we are implying that our transition matrix $P$ doesn't change, which means that we assume that our graph doesn't change at any point.